rcintron1/pgp-sample/README.md

 ## Instructions
 _Note that this repo is to serve as reference material and not actual code you would import._

-You can run `npm run test` to verify that all is working as expected.
+You can run `npm test` to verify that all is working as expected.

 To create sample PGP keys, run `npm run-script createkeys`.
 This will actually run node createKeys.js.
 This will create two files on your folder:
 - `private_key.json`